HNLMS De Ruyter (1935): Design

 De Ruyters antiaircraft platform consisted of five twin Bofors L/60 guns and the guns' fire control computer.

 Her final design displaced 7,822 LT and measured 170.8 m in length, with a beam of 15.6 m and a draft of 4.9 m.
 Her main armament consisted of three 15 cm Wilton-Fijenoord Mk 9 twin turrets – two mounted aft and one forward - along with the aforementioned single 15 cm Mk 10 turret.
 For antiaircraft defense, she was equipped with five twin 40 mm Bofors L/60 guns mounted on a platform at the stern.
 She was the first vessel to be outfitted with the popular L/60, and combined with her advanced antiaircraft fire control, she was a capable warship for air defense.
 The platform was separated from the funnel by the Navy's first catapult and an aircraft stowage area, which supported two Fokker C.XI-W floatplanes used for reconnaissance and artillery spotting.
 Powered by six boilers and three geared turbines, the cruiser produced 68,000 shp, which drove two propellers and reached a top speed of 33.5 kn, though she would normally steam at a maximum of 33 kn.
 Her armor was light, consisting of an armored belt and turret protection between 30 and 50 mm thick along with 30 mm around the conning tower and a 33 mm thick deck.

 Her designer was N.V.
 Ingenieurskantoor voor Scheepsbouw (IsV), a clandestine front for several German naval companies used for Nazi rearmament and illegal submarine development.
-As a result, the ship reflected a strong German influence, seen in features such as the tall, bulky bridge tower, a single large funnel, and a straight bow shared with Germany's Deutschland-class cruisers and other characteristics paralleled those of the Königsberg-class light cruisers.
+As a result, the ship reflected a strong German influence, seen in features such as the tall, bulky bridge tower, a single large funnel, and a straight bow shared with Germany's s and other characteristics paralleled those of the light cruisers.
 The reliance on German experience constrained the design, as the German warships were limited by the Treaty of Versailles, thereby indirectly applying the treaty's limitations to the Dutch ship.